Fud Leclerc

 Ferdinand Urbain Dominic Leclerc (/fr/, 1924 – 20 September 2010) was a Belgian singer, who was also the pianist of Juliette Gréco.
 Leclerc had a career as a pianist, accordionist, songwriter and singer before retiring to travel the world.
-On his return to Belgium he began a new career as a building contractor.
-More recently, Leclerc was invited to Belgian national final of Eurovision 2005 by the Belgian TV network RTBF as a guest star.
+On his return to Belgium, he began a new career as a building contractor.
+More recently, Leclerc was invited to the Belgian national final for Eurovision 2005 by the Belgian TV network RTBF as a guest star.

 Leclerc represented Belgium at the Eurovision Song Contest four times: